Skip to main content

 Supported protocols

-Connect-Swift currently supports 2 protocols:
+Connect-Swift currently supports 3 protocols:

-• The new Connect protocol, a simple, POST-only protocol that works over HTTP/1.1 or HTTP/2.
+• The new Connect protocol, a simple, HTTP-based protocol that works over HTTP/1.1 or HTTP/2.
 It takes the best parts of gRPC/gRPC-Web, including streaming, and packages them into a protocol that works well on all platforms, including mobile.
 By default, JSON- and binary-encoded Protobuf is supported.

-• The gRPC-Web protocol: Allows clients to communicate with existing gRPC-Web services.
-If your back-end services are already using gRPC today, Envoy provides support for converting between gRPC and gRPC-Web, enabling you to use gRPC-Web through Connect-Swift without having to change any existing gRPC APIs.
+If your backend services are already using gRPC today, Envoy provides support for converting requests made using the Connect and gRPC-Web protocols to gRPC, enabling you to use Connect-Swift without the SwiftNIO dependency.

 let protocolClient = ProtocolClient(